How To Play Carrom Game? | Rules, Fouls, Scoring, & Tips

 - Complete the game

-- There are no fixed number of rounds to play in carrom.
+- There is no fixed number of rounds to play in carrom.
 The scores have to be added up from each round.

 - Rounds are played until a player hits 29 points.